Daeels/Daeels/README.md

 <h3 align="center"> I’m Ilyas IRGUI, a 23-year-old AI & Computer science Engineer</h3>
 <h3 align="center"> Currently working as an Integration Engineer and software developer @CartaWorldWide</h3>
-<h3 align="center"> Excited to bring my skills and enthusiasm to a new role in AI and data, to learn more and to develop my skills</h3>
+<h3 align="center"> Excited to bring my skills to a new role in AI and data, to learn more and to develop my skills</h3>

 <h1 align="center"> 📫 Reach me @</h1>